chaslewis/RepData_PeerAssessment1/PA1_template.md

   keep_md: true
 ---

+## Abstract

+*This is an exploratory analysis of data gathered from a personal activity device used by a single subject.
+The data gathered consist of the number of steps taken in each five-minute inverval over the course of two months; an observation consists of a number of steps during an interval on a date.
+We will attempt to answer several simple questions about the subject's daily activity, including average number of steps taken per day, average steps taken in each interval across all days, and differences in activity between weekdays and weekend days.*

 ## Loading and preprocessing the data

 The dataset is provided as a three-column, 17,568-row CSV file with this simple data dictionary: